-His areas of practice include advice to U.S. individuals and companies establishing investments outside the U.S., planning advice on worldwide investment structures and acquisition financing, and general U.S. corporate and partnership tax planning.
+Mr. Trinklein’s areas of practice include advice to U.S. individuals and companies establishing investments outside the U.S., planning advice on worldwide investment structures and acquisition financing and general U.S. corporate and partnership tax planning.
 He has represented clients with tax structuring for a range of mergers and acquisition transactions, ranging from public company acquisitions, to private equity fund transactions, to the acquisition of a U.S. professional sports franchise.
 He has also assisted foreign countries with the drafting of proposed legislation.

 Mr. Trinklein received his Juris Doctor, with honors in 1985 from the University of Virginia and his bachelor’s degree in 1982 from the University of Chicago.
 Mr. Trinklein is a member of the New York State Bar Association.

-“Sovereign Wealth Funds: Tax Makes a Difference,” ABANA Review (2008).
+- Author, “Sovereign Wealth Funds: Tax Makes a Difference,” ABANA Review (2008).